sebastian9991/SNAP-Sigmoidal-Neuronal-Adaptive-Plasticity/README.md

 # SNAP-Sigmoidal-Neuronal-Adaptive-Plasticity
-SNAP an approximation to long-term approximation to Long-Term Potentiation for ANNs to reduce catastrophic forgetting.
+SNAP an approximation to Long-Term Potentiation for ANNs to reduce catastrophic forgetting.

 ## Getting Started